openleanchain/GenAI-101-Beyond-Chatbot/setup/README.md

 .env
 ```
 This prevents your local virtual environment and credentials from being uploaded to GitHub.
+### To verify that your local virtual environment is set up correctly:
+- Open a **new terminal** by clicking the Terminal menu on the top bar.
+- Check the terminal prompt.
+If your environment is activated, you should see **(.venv) PS C:\Users\xxx** at the beginning of the prompt.

 ## Step 3: Download and Copy the Setup Folder
 1. Go to the GitHub link provided by your team.